LOOSE-LIPS/loose-lips-2.0/src/routes/blog/scenes-in-sound-uncut-gems-and-the-climax-that-never-comes-1/index.md

 banner:
   - >-
     imported/scenes-in-sound-uncut-gems-and-the-climax-that-never-comes-1/image1134.jpeg
-description: >-
-  Film is a visual artform, but music radically alters the tone of those flickering images.
-In the first edition of Scenes in Sound, we look at Uncut Gems, and how winning is never as simple as getting what you want.&nbsp; What does winning sound like?
-Is it the rolling thunder of hands beating together;
+description: "Film is a visual artform, but music radically alters the tone of those flickering images.
+In the first edition of Scenes in Sound, we look at Uncut Gems, and how winning is never as simple as getting what you want.\_ What does winning sound like?
+Is it the rolling thunder of hands beating together; the [...]Read More..."
-  the [...]Read More...
 published: true
 tags: feature
 featured: false